Database architecture

 is the environment.yaml using inconda env create -f <environment.yaml>

-The following will generate the database model shown bellow.
+The following will generate the database model shown below.
 It was

 generated from the examples/docker